antecedent/patchwork/README.md

 	p\filter("Cache::filter", p\assertCompleted());

-Any filter that appears in a filter chain may "break" it by calling `Patchwork\breakChain()`.
+Any filter that appears in a filter chain is allowed to "break" it at any time by calling `Patchwork\breakChain()`.
 Breaking it forbids any remaining chained filters from being applied to the filtered call.
 This is how the built-in `requireArgs` filter works: if the arguments of the filtered call do not match the prespecified ones, it breaks the filter chain, so in the example above, neither `p\say()` nor `p\returnValue()` runs.
 Because of that, this filter, along with all the `require*` family, should not be used outside filter chains.

 ### Setting Expectations